tweag/python-monorepo-example/2017-09-01-free-monads.md

 Finally, we interpret our business logic into a free monad representing all the functionality we need: `Console` and `KeyVal`.
-This takes care of translating our high level API into the nitty gritty of which keys are used in our Redis system.
+This takes care of translating our high-level API into the nitty gritty of which keys are used in our Redis system.

 ```haskell